 Last updated: 30 March 2017

-For advice on the work involved in securing parapets and facades of unreinforced masonry (URM) buildings, you need to contact an appropriate building professional and your council.
+For advice on the work involved in securing parapets and facades of unreinforced masonry (URM) buildings, you need to an appropriate building professional and your council.

 If you want the work on the parapet and/or facade to be exempt from a building consent you must satisfy certain requirements, including using a chartered professional engineer for the design work.
 A chartered professional engineer can advise you what is structurally possible for your building and that will help you decide on your options.